SRGSSR/pillarbox-apple/Sources/Analytics/Analytics.docc/page-views-article.md

     @PageColor(green)
 }

-Identify where users navigate within your app.
+Track user navigation within your app.

 ## Overview

+Understanding how users navigate through your app is critical for improving user journeys and enhancing content discoverability.

-As a product team you need to better understand where users navigate within your app.
-The ``PillarboxAnalytics`` framework provides a way to track views as they are brought on screen.
-This makes it possible to improve on user journeys and make your content more discoverable.
+The ``PillarboxAnalytics`` framework enables you to track page views as they appear on-screen.
+This provides valuable insights into user behavior, helping you optimize your app’s design and functionality.

-> Important: Tracking must be properly setup first.
-Please refer to <doc:setup-article> for more information.
+> Important: Ensure tracking is properly set up before proceeding.
+Refer to the <doc:setup-article> article for details.

-Helpers are available to record page views, whether your view hierarchy is managed with UIKit or SwiftUI.
+Page view tracking is supported in both SwiftUI and UIKit.
+Page views must in general be recorded when:

+- A view is brought onto the screen.
-> Note: A page view is recorded when a view is brought on screen, when it is revealed as part of another view being dismissed or when the app returns from background with the view visible.
+- A view is revealed as part of another view being dismissed.
+- The app returns from the background with a view visible.

-### Decide which data needs to be sent
+### Define page view data

-Tracking a page view requires a view to be associated with ``ComScorePageView``, respectively ``CommandersActPageView`` information.
-Both types have mandatory fields as well as optional information:
+Tracking a page view requires associating it with both ``ComScorePageView`` and ``CommandersActPageView`` information.
+Each type includes mandatory fields, along with optional attributes for additional context:

-- comScore requires only a `name` to be provided.
+- **ComScore:** Only requires a `name` to be specified.
-- Commanders Act requires a `name` and a `type` to be provided.
-You can also use `levels` to classify your page views hierarchically.
-This classification does not need to represent where the view is located in your view hierarchy, though.
+- **Commanders Act:** Requires both a `name` and a `type`.
+Additionally, you can use the `levels` attribute to classify page views hierarchically.
+Note that this classification doesn’t need to reflect the page’s position within your view hierarchy.

-For inspiration you should have a look at how [Play SRG products](https://confluence.srg.beecollaboration.com/display/SRGPLAY/Play+SRG+native+page+view+analytic+events) define page views.
+For inspiration, explore how [Play SRG products](https://confluence.srg.beecollaboration.com/display/SRGPLAY/Play+SRG+native+page+view+analytic+events) utilize page views.

-> Tip: Commanders Act fields need to be properly mapped server-side.
-Please check our [internal wiki](https://confluence.srg.beecollaboration.com/pages/viewpage.action?pageId=13188692) for more information about available keys or contact the GD ADI team for more information.
+> Tip: Commanders Act fields must be properly mapped server-side.
+Check our [internal wiki](https://confluence.srg.beecollaboration.com/pages/viewpage.action?pageId=13188692) for available keys or contact the GD ADI team for further guidance on mapping and implementation.
 >
-> You should not add custom information to comScore page views as undefined fields will be ignored server-side anyway.
+> Avoid adding custom fields to comScore page views as unsupported fields are ignored server-side.

 ### Track page views in SwiftUI

-To associate a page view with a SwiftUI view, simply apply the ``SwiftUICore/View/tracked(comScore:commandersAct:)`` modifier.
-You could for example track a home view as follows:
+Associate page views with SwiftUI views using the ``SwiftUICore/View/tracked(comScore:commandersAct:)`` modifier.

+#### Example: Home view tracking

 ```swift
 struct HomeView: View {